Scholarship Fund for Courage, Opportunity, Vitality Innovation, and Drive

 Hamden student creates scholarship fund for classmates at The Community Foundation thanks to AT&T grant

-The Community Foundation has received a $15,000 contribution from AT&T to help establish a scholarship fund to benefit Hamden High School students impacted by the COVID-19 pandemic
+$15,000 contribution from AT&T helps establish a scholarship fund to benefit Hamden High School students impacted by the COVID-19 pandemic

 July 23, 2020 (New Haven, Conn.) – The Community Foundation for Greater New Haven has been awarded a $15,000 contribution from AT&T to support a scholarship fund for Hamden High School students impacted by the COVID-19 pandemic.
 Scholarships will be given to 150 graduating seniors to assist in their pursuit of college and career goals.